jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 The table above shows that the data has at least one outlier noticeable at a glance: the maximum value of "minimum_nights" is 100 trillion.
 Clearly this is either a mistake or a joke.
 Regardless, I removed the listing with the outlier from this dataset to decrease the skew.

-There are also a few features, such as

 ## Data Wrangling

 I wrote a function to wrangle the dataset into a clean, pre-processed feature matrix and target vector.
 This is where SKLearn especially came in handy; in order to get this table into a format that the model will be able to digest, it needs to be transformed into scaled numeric values.